*updated in January 2023*

 Cloud computing has revolutionized IT in the last decade, with over 94% of enterprises currently leveraging the benefits of cloud computing for some part of their business.
+In 2023, we can expect to see companies continuing to leverage cloud services to access innovative technologies and propel their business operations.
 On-premise IT is being replaced with cloud-based solutions, making flexible work arrangements possible in our globalized world.
-Migrating to a cloud environment can improve a business’s reliability and scalability while sometimes saving money on IT overhead by reducing the number of in-house data centers and infrastructure.
+Migrating to a cloud environment can improve a business’ reliability and scalability while sometimes saving money on IT overhead by reducing the number of in-house data centers and infrastructure.
 Some organizations are also implementing a hybrid cloud or multicloud approach to further capitalize on these benefits.

 As we look toward the future, the question is no longer whether you should move to the cloud; rather, who should you select as your cloud provider when you do, and what is the best way to optimize your current strategy?
 There are dozens of cloud providers to choose from, but in this blog, we’ll analyze the top three cloud providers from a market-share perspective to see who’s leading the way.